 About the artist

-In 1993 he finished college with a Bachelors degree in Civil Engineering Technology but his passion for design and art kept pulling at him.
-He returned to Curaçao that same year and worked at the Curaçaose Wegenbouw for less than a year and a half only to quit and go into the business of graphic-design with his younger brother not knowing anything about graphic-design at the time.
+In 1993 he finished college with a Bachelor's degree in Civil Engineering Technology but his passion for design and art kept pulling at him.
+He returned to Curaçao that same year and worked at the Curaçaose Wegenbouw for less than a year and a half only to quit and go into business of graphic-design with his younger brother not knowing anything about graphic-design at the time.
 Throughout the years working on and of for several companies or as a freelance designer he was constantly told by colleagues and fellow designers that he has a talent for drawing and that he should do something about it.

 In 2009 he did his first street-mural called “Urban Angel” under the alias “Zigski”.
 For him this is a spontaneous expression as a gift to everyone out there but especially those who dare to dream.
-It is these people whose wandering eyes will eventually find these paintings and will appreciate them even more.
-So far he did a total of 6 of these “spontaneous” street paintings all around the island of Curaçao and one on the of island.Aruba.
+It is these people who's wondering eyes will eventually find these paintings and will appreciate them even more.
+So far he did a total of 10 of these “spontaneous”(in other words he did not ask permission) street paintings all around the island of Curaçao and 2 on the island of Aruba.

 In 2010 he did his first Trompe L'Oeil (3D) painting at the Museo di Tula – Landhuis Knip.
 Trompe L'Oeil is a kind of painting that if done right will trick the eye of the viewer for just a split second into believing it is real.
 He has done one more of these paintings in Punda at the “Marshe Di Karni” and has finished his third Feb of 2017 in the neighborhood of Skalo titled 'There Is More Than Meets The Eye'.